Harshita-capsitech/EmailDocs/TimeSheet/Teams_Report.md

    Refer to the backend API documentation for detailed information about the Team Report endpoints and data structures.

 - **Frontend Code**:
    The frontend code for fetching and displaying the team report is located in `NewTeamsReport.tsx`.
-The frontend interacts with the backend API to retrieve and display data based on the selected filters 【10†source】.
+The frontend interacts with the backend API to retrieve and display data based on the selected filters.

 ---

-End of Documentation